Ordination Process in the Diocese of South Carolina

 All canonical and procedural steps apply in both cases.

 1. The early process of personal and congregation discernment, prior to formal application for postulancy, is intended to be as rigorous as that for persons contemplating seminary and ordination to the priesthood.
-Aspirants are expected first to be thoroughly familiar with and to understand this ordained ministry, as described in the diocesan manual titled “The Vocational Diaconate” published in December, 1993.
+Aspirants are expected first to be thoroughly familiar with and to understand this ordained ministry, as described in the diocesan manual titled “The Vocational Diaconate” first published in December, 1993, with the most recent update in August 2015.

 Aspirants must embody, in their lives and in their demonstrated ministries, qualities and accomplishments congruent with the diaconal model of permanent servant hood.
 Persuasive cases must be made that ordination to the vocational diaconate will make positive, substantive and critical differences in living out this servant ministry.